tatangdev/flight-data/readme.md

 - Seeding the database with sample data
 - Setting up and running cron jobs for automated tasks
+## API Documentation
+For detailed information on the API endpoints and how to interact with them, please refer to the [API documentation](https://flight-ticketing.up.railway.app/api-docs).
+This documentation provides a comprehensive guide on how to use the flight ticketing API and integrate it into your application.

 ## Seeding the Database